gemini64/a1-llm/analysis_tasks/english_analysis_tasks.md

 Be particularly careful when analyzing auxiliary verbs:
 - **to be/to have**: when used as auxiliary in finite verb forms, they should be listed and analyzed as a single item along with the main verb they accompany (e.g. "was playing" should be listed as a "past continuous").
-- **modals:** if used as auxiliary, should be listed and analyzed as a single item along with the main verb they accompany (e.g. "can swim").
+- **modals**: if used as auxiliary, should be listed and analyzed as a single item along with the main verb they accompany (e.g. "can swim").
+- **multiple auxiliary verbs**: some verb forms may include multiple auxiliary verbs.
+This is the case, for example for the "future perfect continous", where we have both the modal "will" and the verb "to be".
+In cases where multiple auxiliary verbs accompany a main verb, if a modal verb is used, list only the lemma of the modal auxiliary verb (e.g. "will have been" should list just "will" as auxiliary).
 - **perfect gerunds**: this non-finite verb form is formed by "having" + "past participle" (this is the main verb).
 Analyze and list perfect gerunds as a single item (e.g. "having swum").

 Respond with a structured JSON array conforming to the schema attached below.
 No additional comment or data is required.